image description

 • To qualify: businesses must take card payments or have sales through ecommerce / food ordering platforms and be willing to share a read-only copy of their bank statement in order to determine the daily repayment rate.

-GRID Finance flexible loans now work for B2B businesses that receive regular payments from their customers through bank transfers.
-A small dailyrepayment that changes with your level of trading income.
+GRID Finance flexible facilities now work for B2B businesses that receive regular payments from their customers through bank transfers.
+A small daily repayment that changes with your level of trading income.

 This means you are repaying smaller amounts in your quieter periods.